voldenuit-yanagi/Portfolio/Project1/Ice Cream/README.md

 ### Decorative Biscuit Stick
 - **Base Shape:** Started with a `tube` and used VEX to select alternating columns, assigning different colors to create a striped effect.

 ## Dynamic Parameters
-- **Cone Radius:** Controls the cone's size, which the scoop size automatically adjusts with.
-- **Number of Scoops:** Controls the number of ice cream scoops, which the scoop positions dynamically adjusts with.

-## Dynamic Parameters
 - **Cone Radius:** Controls the size of the cone, which the scoop size automatically adjusts with.